At a Glance

 - Tasks: Manage mortgage accounts in litigation, making calls and finding solutions for customers in arrears.

-- Company: Join a dynamic Banking & Credit Management team focused on exceptional service and effective solutions.
+- Company: Join a dynamic Banking & Credit Management team in Ipswich focused on exceptional service.

 - Benefits: Enjoy 25 days holiday, a competitive pension, private healthcare, and wellbeing resources.

-- Why this job: This role offers career growth in a supportive environment with a focus on teamwork and customer satisfaction.
+- Why this job: This role offers career growth in a supportive environment with a focus on teamwork and impact.

 - Qualifications: Experience in mortgage debt collection and strong communication skills are essential; a Law degree is a plus.

-- Other info: Be part of a passionate team dedicated to helping clients navigate financial challenges.
+- Other info: Be part of a passionate team dedicated to finding effective solutions for clients.

 Are you ready to take the next step in your career with a challenging and rewarding role?
 We are currently seeking a highly motivated Litigation Officer to join our client's Banking & Credit Management team in Ipswich.
-This full-time position offers a competitive salary ranging from £27,500 to £30,000, along with a comprehensive benefits package.
+This full-time position offers a competitive salary along with a comprehensive benefits package.

 About the Role: As a Litigation Officer, you will play a pivotal role in managing residential mortgage accounts that are progressing through litigation due to arrears.
 Your day-to-day responsibilities will include: